 As a theatre director, David-Matthew has brought more than 40 shows to the stage, including productions of Bent, Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean, Danny and the Deep Blue Sea, The House of Yes, Macbeth, Pride and Prejudice, Steel Magnolias, Suburbia, Teach Me How to Cry, The Vagina Monologues, and the Colorado premiere of The Best of Everything, adapted for the stage by Julie Kramer, from the novel by Rona Jaffe.

-David-Matthew has been an educator for seventeen years, teaching undergraduate and graduate level courses in many subjects including acting, creative writing, English, humanities, public speaking, and theatre.
+David-Matthew was an educator for seventeen years, teaching undergraduate and graduate level courses in many subjects including acting, creative writing, English, humanities, public speaking, and theatre.
 He was nationally selected to serve as the Emerging Writer-in-Residence at Pennsylvania State University.

 David-Matthew received a scholarship to study playwriting in workshop with Pulitzer Prize and Tony Award winner Marsha Norman at the Southampton Theatre Conference at Stony Brook University in New York.
 While there, David-Matthew was also selected for a private workshop with bestselling author Joyce Carol Oates.
 David-Matthew has been a Master Class student of powerhouse television producer and writer Shonda Rhimes and bestselling author Judy Blume.
 He has also been a workshop student of award-winning author Francesca Lia Block, writer and translator Achy Obejas, bestselling author Dorothy Allison, and poet Lauren Zuniga.

 David-Matthew is a recent graduate of the Professional Program in Screenwriting at UCLA.
 Prior to that, he graduated with honors from Oglethorpe University in Atlanta with a Bachelor of Arts in Communications and English.
 He earned an Master of Fine Arts in Creative Writing at Queens University of Charlotte in North Carolina.
 In addition, David-Matthew studied playwriting at The Theatre School of DePaul University, television production and fiction writing at Columbia College Chicago, and theatre arts at American River College.

 A fan of all things Disney, David-Matthew is a gold member of D23.
 He is also a member of International Thriller Writers (ITW) and the United Church of Christ.

 He has been married to Edward Castillo Ortiz since November of 2016.